-Dependent on the fact find, you could return to College with no further action required or you could be suspended.
+Dependent on the fact find, you could return to college with no further action, an informal or formal disciplinary or you could be suspended.
 For EHCP students, if the College can no longer meet needs, then there will be an emergency annual review planned.